MacUchegit/Detecting-and-Alerting-on-Sensitive-Credential-Access-in-AWS/README.md

 * CloudTrail was actively logging the required management events;
 * `eventSource` was correct;
 * `eventName` exactly matched `GetSecretValue`.

+No numerical threshold needed to be configured because **every matching event should trigger the rule**.

 If additional filtering by secret ID is used, the value must match what appears in the actual CloudTrail event.